gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_4_Control_Device_with_Direct_Methods/README.md

 ![](resources/avnet-azure-sphere.jpg)

-1. LED3 will turn yellow when connected to Azure.
+1. The WLAN LED will blink every 5 seconds when connected to Azure.

 ### Seeed Studio Azure Sphere MT3620 Development Kit

 ![](resources/seeed-studio-azure-sphere-rdb.jpg)

-1. The network LED will turn red when connected to Azure.
+1. The WLAN LED will blink every 5 seconds when connected to Azure.

 ### Seeed Studio MT3620 Mini Dev Board

 ![](resources/seeed-studio-azure-sphere-mini.png)

-1. The green LED closest to the USB connector will turn on when connected to Azure
+1. The User LED will blink every 5 seconds when connected to Azure.

 ---